 When it comes to things that are out of your control, relax and leave it to the universe.

 Don’t rely on ‘positive thinking’ solely to get the outcome you want, because you may end up feeling disappointed if you don’t.
-And that’s not the way you should feel.
+And worse – blaming yourself.
+Questioning yourself and if you were really positive enough.

 3 steps to REAL positivity